Airline SAS to cut, suspend U.S. flights

-STOCKHOLM, March 13 (Reuters) - SAS said on Friday it would cut flights to some U.S. destinations and suspend traffic to others in the wake of new U.S. travel restrictions from March 14.
+STOCKHOLM (Reuters) - SAS (SAS.ST) said on Friday it would cut flights to some U.S. destinations and suspend traffic to others in the wake of new U.S. travel restrictions from March 14.

 U.S. President Donald Trump announced travel curbs on much of continental Europe on Wednesday evening.